Sławomir Sawicki

 re

 This module provides regular expression matching operations similar to those you get in Perl.
-You can search Unicode strings and 8-bit strings, but they can’t be mixed.
+You can search Unicode and 8-bit strings, but they can’t be mixed.

 Example: